 As the 2020/21 Chair I’m honoured to carry on the FASBC legacy by making the Abingdon School Boat Club the best supported club on the riverbank.
 We take great pride in creating a warm welcome for all boys, parents, coaches and OAs.
 The warmth and friendliness in our pink tent is palpable and the envy of many other schools and clubs.

 The FASBC would like to thank Mark Earnshaw, Rory Copus, Jonny Garrow and all of the coaches for all of the energy, enthusiasm and time they give to support the boys; Martin Iredale for his great support to the club; all the OAs that come back to see the boys and Wendy Fry, the outgoing chair, for her continued support.

 I’d also like to thank the committee for all of their work over the past year to keep the FASBC spirit going in new ways.

 We are the official supporters of the Abingdon School Boat Club (‘probably the best supporters club in the world’, to quote a respected coach!)
 We support the boys, coaches and parents on the riverside.
 We will send out useful information in advance of events so parents know what to expect.
 For regattas, we’ll get there early to put up the marquee, provide hot and cold drinks, snacks and cakes, and generally provide a base for the whole day for a lot of loud cheering.

-Funds are raised via Club membership, merchandise sales, the Annual Dinner in March, the Quiz evening in November and donations.
+Funds are raised via Club membership, merchandise sales, donations, an Annual Dinner and Quiz evening in November.
 FASBC has been raising funds since 1991 and has recently purchased a leg press and enabled a new eight to be purchased for the 3rd and 4th year boys.
-Previously we were able to purchase a pair and 2 watt bikes to help the boys in their training.

 A bit of history